Spoiler alert! This article reveals some key plot points from The Prom.

-Eventually, Emma finds solidarity and support in theatre people.
+Eventually, Emma finds solidarity and support among theatre people.
 Openly gay Barry Glickman (the forever-delightful Brooks Ashmanskas) helps her pick out a killer prom outfit.
-Perpetual chorus girl Angie Dickinson (Angie Schworer) encourage Emma to come forth with Fosse-esque attitude, aka “zazz.”
+Perpetual chorus girl Angie Dickinson (Angie Schworer) encourages Emma to come forth with Fosse-esque attitude, a.k.a. “zazz.”
 By the end of The Prom, Emma has owned her power and her voice.

 The Midwest: We’re not all animals!

-As a lifelong Midwesterner, I see the region as a complex but beloved family member—I can make fun of them, you, from outside the area, cannot.
-I shudder at ads for Ozark, because I grew up a few hours away from that area and I know not every Missouri resident is money-laundering, ultraviolent trash.
+As a lifelong Midwesterner, I see the region as a complex but beloved family member—I can make fun of them, while you, if you’re from outside the area, cannot.
+I shudder at ads for “Ozark,” because I grew up a few hours away from that area, and I know that not every Missouri resident is money-laundering, ultraviolent trash.

 I deeply appreciated The Prom’s nuanced setting.
 Yes, most of us move away from our hometowns to escape bigotry, lack of diversity, and MAGAites.
 And it’s present here: Emma’s schoolmates leave a teddy bear with a noose in her locker.

-However, there’s support too.
+But there’s support too.
 Emma’s grandmother takes her in after her parents throw her out.
-Principal Hawkins (Michael Potts) goes to the State’s attorney on Emma’s behalf and argues for her right to attend prom with whomever she pleases.
+Principal Hawkins (Michael Potts) goes to the state’s attorney on Emma’s behalf and argues for her right to attend prom with whomever she pleases.